kevinmcsherry/P4_Shop_list/README.md

 # Deployment

 - In order to deploy my project and make it available to run via a visual program, I needed to synch my GitHub project through Heroku.
 I had to sign up for a new account, add credentials, link to the correct repository and add some settings to allow for seemless deployment.
 One thing I made sure to do was set to automatic deploys, which meant each time I pushed through gitpod, these changes would then render to the new GUI.
-My Heroku dashboard -
 - My project is deployed via Heroku.
-My live published site -
+My live published site - https://shopping-listp4.herokuapp.com/
 - My GitHub repository is housed here - https://github.com/kevinmcsherry/P4_Shop_list
 <br>